There's room to spread out on the beginners' hill at Pajarito Mountain Ski Area. Photograph by Stephen Shankland.

 The ski area itself owes its existence to the scientists.
 The town’s first ski run was cut during World War II by George Kistiakowsky, the leader of the lab team that perfected high-explosive “lens” technology.
 The approach created shock waves to precisely compress the plutonium sphere at the heart of the Fat Man atomic bomb.
 In the mountains above Los Alamos, Kistiakowsky turned that skill to forestry, cutting down trees with explosive charges.

-Above: The Pajarito Ski Patrol.
-Photography by Minesh Bacrania.
+The Pajarito Ski Patrol.
+Photograph by Minesh Bacrania.

 Pajarito Mountain has changed a lot since then.
 The rope tow on the beginners’ hill and the T-bar on Aspen were upgraded to chairlifts, and a new lodge brought a better café and flush toilets.
 The Townsight lift opened up more terrain on the east side.
 Snowmaking machines help when nature falls short.
 And it’s now operated by the Sipapu Ski and Summer Resort company.
 But the days of the all-volunteer Los Alamos Ski Club are far from over.